 I wouldn’t necessarily call muscle slicers low percentage grappling moves, but the fact that some work less than others.
-Going for a calf slicer form the truck is definitely a high percentage option.
-However, hunting FOR a calf slicer with your arms (from an X guard, for example) or going for the Vaporizer, are not particularly high percentage options but hey do earn taps and lots of them!
+Going for a calf slicer from the truck is definitely a high percentage option.
+However, hunting FOR a calf slicer with your arms (from an X guard, for example) or going for the Vaporizer, are not particularly high percentage options but they do earn taps and lots of them!
 The same can be said about some variations of biceps slicers, and or forearm slicers.

 The foot choke, popularized by Keenan Cornelius is a nasty way of finishing someone when you have the full guard or an open guard.
 The mechanics are simple – place the outer edge of the side of your feet on the opponent’s throat.
 Using both arms, hold both sides of the Gi collar, and extend your leg into their throat, as you pull with both arms.
-It is a nasty choke that’s not among the best grappling moves in BJJ, but it will help you finish, or at the very least, earn top position.
+It is a nasty choke that’s not among the best grappling moves in BJJ, but it will help you finish, or at the very least, earn the top position.

 Choke From Bottom Mount

-Choking someone from the bottom of mount might not be the first thing on your mind when you find yourself mounted.
-That is understandable, In fact, there aren’t that many options, You could go for a clinch form bottom mount, Priit MIhkelson style, but that does not give you a submission.
+Choking someone from the bottom of the mount might not be the first thing on your mind when you find yourself mounted.
+That is understandable, In fact, there aren’t that many options, You could go for a clinch form bottom mount, Priit Mihkelson style, but that does not give you a submission.
 Instead, you could opt for an Ezekiel choke, Gi, or NO-Gi.
 Aleksei Oleinik, a UFC fighter, has pulled it off inside the octagon several times with deadly accuracy, so I guess it is not as low percentage or as impossible as most people think.

 Chicken wings are basically wrestling submissions that work similarly to Kimuras.
-They’re the stuff you see cops “pull off” in moves, bending and arm behind the back and applying pressure to the shoulder.
-As such, these grappling moves might be lower percentage in terms of taps, and that’s true.
+They’re the stuff you see cops “pull off” in moves, bending an arm behind the back and applying pressure to the shoulder.
+As such, these grappling moves might be a lower percentage in terms of taps, and that’s true.
 However, in terms of control, especially keeping someone in side control and preventing them from going to turtle, they’re irreplaceable and have a huge role to play in modern BJJ.

 The Suloev stretch is actually a move I’ve discussed here some time ago.
 It is basically a hamstring stretch that looks like you’re doing a kneebar while being on someone’s back.
-It is not at all easy to get, which is exactly why it is considered to be low percentage and not many people try it.
+It is not at all easy to get, which is exactly why it is considered to be a low percentage and not many people try it.
 However, it does work, and if you can set it up, which, with enough training shouldn’t be a challenge, you’ll be able to submit plenty of people, regardless of belt level.